Have you ever stood on court in practice and had your mind full of thoughts, other than Practice?

 Players that contribute to the session will develop faster

-Coaches: how often do you ask your players to contribute to the session plan.
-Not at the start but the day or week before.
+Coaches: how often do you ask your players to contribute to the session plan

 I’d recommend that you take about 5 to 10 minutes to evaluate what you noted in your training diary.
 Is there anything that will help you today?

 Look for some of these and use the information